ILikeDogz/Rust_Watch_Project/README.md

 - 1x Physical Housing (incomplete):

-  Information/Reference: Fusion 360 models locatied at Watch_Housing_Models.
+  Information/Reference: Fusion 360 models located at Watch_Housing_Models.

   Notes: Only the core of the housing has been modeled.
 The housing has not physically been printed and tested yet, unknown if the model would work or be assembleable in real life.
 The end goal is for the housing to be wrist mountable.
 The rotary encoder ideally should be able to be used through the rotating bezel with a three bevel gear train, the buttons should connect to some button stubs.
 The wrist connector and base should include a spring locked mechanism to      allow the core to pop up like the Ben 10 Omnitrix Watch.